Bayesian Nested Latent Class Models for Cause-of-Death Assignment using Verbal Autopsies Across Multiple Domains: Domain adaption in cause-of-death assignment

 The prior shift assumption, however, can still be overly simplistic in practice.
 Figure \ref{fig:illustration} illustrates an example from the PHMRC gold-standard VA dataset \citep{murray2011population} discussed in Section \ref{sec:results-phmrc}.
 It shows the proportion of deaths with a `yes' response in two symptoms, \textit{having trouble breathing} and \textit{drinking alcohol}, conditional on the ten causes of death with most observations, for each of the six study sites in the dataset.

-Strong domain heterogeneity can be observed from the site-specific empirical response probabilities $p(X|Y)$.
-While some of these reporting patterns may be explained by the presence of confounding factors \citep{moran2021bayesian}, we usually do not have enough data to identify or adjust for all potential confounders, many of which may be unobservable.
+While it only illustrates the conditional distribution of two symptoms, strong domain heterogeneity can be observed from these site-specific empirical response probabilities $p(X|Y)$.
+Some of these reporting patterns may be explained by the presence of confounding factors \citep{moran2021bayesian}.
+However, we usually do not have enough data to identify or adjust for all potential confounders, many of which may be unobservable, or quantify the similarity of these distributions without reference cause of death.
 When $p(X|Y)$ vary across domains, the choice of training data could have strong implications for out-of-domain predictions.